denten-courses/conspiracy-theory/README.md

   Folklore* 84, no. 331 (1971): 93–103.
 - Alver, Bente Gullveig.
 “The Bearing of Folk Belief on Cure and Healing.”
 Journal of Folklore Research 32, no. 1 (1995): 21–33.
-- Tangherlini, Timothy R., Shadi Shahsavari, Behnam Shahbazi, Ehsan Ebrahimzadeh, and Vwani Roychowdhury. “[An Automated Pipeline for the Discovery of Conspiracy and Conspiracy Theory Narrative Frameworks: Bridgegate, Pizzagate and Storytelling on the Web][93].”
-PLOS ONE 15, no. 6 (June 16, 2020): e0233879.
 - Labotka, Danielle, and Susan A. Gelman.
 “Scientific and Folk Theories of Viral
   Transmission: A Comparison of COVID-19 and the Common Cold.”
 Frontiers in Psychology 13j (June 28, 2022).

 [91]: https://www.jstor.org/stable/539737?seq=7
 [93]: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0233879

+Explore:  Tangherlini, Timothy R., Shadi Shahsavari, Behnam Shahbazi, Ehsan Ebrahimzadeh, and Vwani Roychowdhury. “[An Automated Pipeline for the Discovery of Conspiracy and Conspiracy Theory Narrative Frameworks: Bridgegate, Pizzagate and Storytelling on the Web][93].”
+PLOS ONE 15, no. 6 (June 16, 2020): e0233879.

 ### Week 10: Performance